raystack/frontier/docs/docs/reference/configurations.md

         client_id: "xxxxx.apps.googleusercontent.com"
         client_secret: "xxxxx"
         issuer_url: "https://accounts.google.com"
+        # validity of the verification duration
+        validity: "10m"
+    mail_otp:
+      subject: "Shield - Login Link"
+      # body is a go template with `Otp` as a variable
+      body: "Please copy/paste the OneTimePassword in login form.<h2>{{.Otp}}</h2>This code will expire in 10 minutes."
+      validity: "1h"
   # platform level administration
   admin:
     # Email list of users which needs to be converted as superusers